 The best place to buy Mysore Pak used to be Anand Sweet’s outlets, I assume it would not have changed.

-Coorg in Karnataka is called the coffee bowl of India.
+Coorg is called the coffee bowl of India.
 No wonder India’s very own coffee chain – Café Coffee day comes from Karnataka.
 Do I even need to tell you to buy coffee powder right where it is produced and traded?
 Go for Robusta or Arabia.

 Read More – Best Coorg Souvenirs to Buy